What is gynecomastia?

 In some cases, no treatment is needed.
 In other cases, the treatment depends on the factors causing the enlargement.
 If a medicine or other substance is the cause, your doctor may recommend you stop using it, or switch you to a different medicine.
 If a disease is the cause, you will be treated for the disease as needed.

-- Medicines that block the effect of estrogen in breast tissue (especially for men who have had gynecomastia for a short time)
+Medicines that block the effect of estrogen in breast tissue (especially for men who have had gynecomastia for a short time).
+These medicines, however, are not approved for this indication by the FDA.
+Please talk to your physician about what this means.

-- Surgery to remove breast tissue (especially for men who have a lot of breast tissue or who have had gynecomastia for a long time).
-However, surgery usually isn’t done until the cause of the enlargement has been treated
+Surgery to remove breast tissue (especially for men who have a lot of breast tissue or who have had gynecomastia for a long time).

 Questions to ask your doctor